Gambley1/yandex-eats-clone/README.md

 ![alt text](https://i.postimg.cc/JnDCG5Q6/Papa-Burger-food-delivery-app-Preview.png)

-This application is used to order food from over than 1000 restaurants, make it easy to investigate favourite food and quickly get it done.
+This application is used to order food from over than 1000 restaurants, making it easy to investigate favourite food and quickly get it done.